 1. Don’t Just Run Away

 Elopements now carry a much different meaning than they once did.
-One of the main reasons couples used to elope was to keep their marriage a secret from family, because they didn’t approve.
+One of the main reasons couples used to elope was to keep their marriage a secret from family because they didn’t approve.
 This is not the case in any way today!
 Elopements are SO much more than just running away or saving money.
 Let’s get real – traditional weddings are basically putting on a large dinner party for your friends and family.
-The focus of a traditional wedding is the family verses you – the ones actually getting married!
+The focus of a traditional wedding is the family versus you – the ones actually getting married!

 Elopements are meant to shift the focus from your family to the both of you!
 They’re about crafting a day around the two of you and allowing you to get married in the way you actually want to.
 They come down to the type of experience that you want on your wedding day!
 What I’m getting at is this – don’t just plan a quick ceremony and be done with your elopement day.
 How terrible would it be to look back at one of the most important days of life and only have memories from 1 hour of your day?!
 You deserve so much more than that!